kehantan/labbook/docs/assays/mtt.rst

 * 96 well plate
 * Cell reservoir
 * Multichannel micropipette
+* Pipette tips (Yellow, 200 uL)
+* Waste beaker

 **Procedure**

 #.
 Mix the cell suspension with either repeat pipetting or vortex.
 #.
 Add appropriate amount of complete DMEM into the cell reservoir.

-    In this example, we should dispense 5,000 uL (5 mL) of complete DMEM into the cell resesrvoir.
+    * In this example, we should dispense 5,000 uL (5 mL) of complete DMEM into the cell resesrvoir.

 #.
 Take required volume of cell suspension and mix with complete DMEM in the cell reservoir.

-    In this example, add 167 uL of cell suspension into the cell reservoir.
+    * In this example, add 167 uL of cell suspension into the cell reservoir.

 #.
 Mix the cells and media evenly by repeat pipetting using multichannel micropiptte.
 #.
 Take 100 uL of cells and complete DMEM mixture from the cell reservoir with multichannel micropipette and add into 96 well plate.